 - See the SGI Technical Publications Library at: http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - Online versions of the SGI ProPack 5 for Linux Start Here, the SGI ProPack 5 release notes, which contain the latest information about software and documentation in this release, the list of RPMs distributed with SGI ProPack 5, and a useful migration guide, which contains helpful hints and advice for customers moving from earlier versions of SGI ProPack to SGI ProPack 5, can be found in the /docs directory on the SGI ProPack 5 Open/Free Source CD.
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - Online versions of the SGI ProPack 6 for Linux Start Here, the SGI ProPack 6 release notes, which contain the latest information about software and documentation in this release, the list of RPMs distributed with SGI ProPack 6, in the /docs directory on the SGI ProPack 6 for Linux CD.

-The SGI ProPack 5 for Linux release notes get installed to the following location on a system running SGI ProPack 5: /usr/share/doc/sgi-propack-5/README.txt
+The SGI ProPack 6 for Linux release notes get installed to the following location on a system running SGI ProPack 6:

+/usr/share/doc/sgi-propack-6/README.txt